NoiSek/whisper/README.md

  - Add optional time expiration
  - Implement docker for painless installation
  - Expand test coverage, break unit testing into more modular pieces
+ - Queueing system when encrypting messages rather than competing for available memory

 ###Installing Whisper
 Whisper is a Python 3 application.